-Stipends for course development is available depending on factors like newness of course, community partners, and number of faculty who have applied.
+Stipends for course development are available depending on factors like the newness of the course, community partners, and the number of faculty who have applied.

 Lynn Donahue can facilitate the development of community partners, the creation of projects, and the development of a work plan and timeline in collaboration with the partner and course instructor.
 The instructor will then maintain communication with their partner during the semester.
 Partners can be developed on your own if they meet the community-engaged learning criteria.

 Lynn Donahue can provide consultation on creating service projects, modifying syllabus, and developing reflection exercises, assignments, and assessments.
-Mid-point and post-semester consultation is available.
+Mid-point and post-semester consultations are available.

-One three-hour training seminar prior to the participating semester is provided and is required for stipend recipients and is optional, but suggested, for all others.
+One three-hour training seminar before the participating semester is provided and is required for stipend recipients and is optional, but suggested, for all others.
 Mid-semester workshops are often provided on topics of interest to faculty.